jeremytai/offtheback.in/content/post/2023/kaltenkirchen/index.md

 It was only a matter of a lap and a half in which I settled into a small group of some familiar faces from other the previous races.
 But this wasn't to be the full story as the punch climbs and somewhat technical single-track had me move ahead of people that are typcally ahead of me.

-While a fourteeth place finish might see like I've dropped back a place or two, it doesn't tell the whole story; We've never had a field this deep that included all the fast ones.
+While a fourteeth place finish might seem like I've dropped back a place or two, it doesn't tell the whole story; We've never had a field this deep that included all the fast ones.
 In the end, things are moving forward as we tick down to the Cyclocross Masters World Championships on December 1 -3.

 {{< gallery folder="gallery" title="Stevens Cyclocross Cup 2023, No. 6 - 16.
 Cross im Park 2023" >}}